1. Teil: Der große Spieler: Ein Bild der Zeit [Part I: The Great Gambler: A Picture of the Time] (April 1922)

 “The Two Totalitarianisms” London Review of Books, Vol. 27, No. 6 (March 17, 2005).
 Here we can see that such a reductionist move ends up in a troubling pro-fascist position (or engages in fascist apologetics), turning Dr. Mabuse from a villain into a hero.
 Any such views must be called out on this basis, even if it is possible to say that Dr. Mabuse attacks a social order that denies its own depravity and self-destructive tendencies.

 The economist Michael Hudson wrote his landmark book Super Imperialism: The Economic Strategy of American Empire (1972) in the early 1970s.
 It included an in-depth discussion, drawn from the earlier work of John Maynard Keynes, Salomon Flink’s The Reichsbank and Economic Germany (1930), and other sources, that showed how Weimar Germany’s economic conditions were intimately tied to the conditions imposed by the Treaty of Versailles (David Kalat’s The Strange Case of Dr. Mabuse mentions these conditions in a section on the historical backdrop for the Mabuse films).
+Peter Sloterdijk, too, has written that “[t]he Weimar peace became a continuation of war through other means[,]” further noting that the Treaty of Versailles “represents the earth-shattering diplomatic mistake of the century.”
 Hudson later summarized these conditions in a 2012 presentation:

 What is remarkable is that awareness of the empirically valid side of the 1920s German reparations debate has disappeared from today’s discussion.
-The losers in that debate – the austerity advocates – have swamped the popular media, government and even the universities with what psychologists call an implanted memory: a condition in which a patient is convinced that they have suffered a trauma that seems real, but which did not exist in reality.
+The losers in that debate – the austerity advocates – have swamped the popular media, government and even the universities . . . .
 The German public has been given a false memory of its traumatic hyperinflation.
 The pretense is that this resulted from the Reichsbank financing domestic currency spending.
 The true explanation is to be found in the foreign currency collapse – trying to pay foreign debts far beyond the ability to do so.

 In 1919 the Allies imposed unpayably high reparations on Germany – largely to pay the Inter-Ally arms debts that the U.S. Government insisted on collecting from Britain and France for supplies and weapons sold before the United States entered the war.
 Such debts traditionally were forgiven among allies upon achieving victory.
 But the U.S. Government refused to do this, so its wartime customers turned to Germany to pay.